 A doctor or other trained health professional will give you or your child factor ix fc fusion protein recombinant.
-You may also be trained to administer this medication yourself. factor ix fc fusion protein recombinant is given through a needle placed in one of your veins.
+You may also be trained to inject this medication by yourself.
+Factor ix fc fusion protein recombinant is given through a needle placed into one of your veins.

-factor ix fc fusion protein recombinant comes with a patient information leaflet.
-It is very important that you read and understand this information.
-Be sure to ask your doctor about anything you do not understand.
+Factor ix fc fusion protein recombinant comes with a patient information leaflet.
+It is very important that you read and follow the instructions carefully.
+Ask your doctor if you have questions.

-It is very important that your doctor check you closely while you or your child are receiving factor ix fc fusion protein recombinant to make sure it is working properly.
+It is very important that your doctor check your and your child's progress closely while you or your child are receiving factor ix fc fusion protein recombinant to make sure it is working properly.
 Blood tests will be needed to check for unwanted effects.

-factor ix fc fusion protein recombinant may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Factor ix fc fusion protein recombinant may cause serious allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.

-factor ix fc fusion protein recombinant may increase your chance of having blood clotting problems.
-Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness while you are receiving factor ix fc fusion protein recombinant.
+Factor ix fc fusion protein recombinant may increase your chance of having blood clotting problems.
+Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, trouble breathing, or numbness or weakness while you are receiving factor ix fc fusion protein recombinant.

 Tell your doctor if factor ix fc fusion protein recombinant does not prevent or stop bleeding as expected.